 John stood staring at the dark figure for a full minute, before setting his axe next to the fallen tree.
 There wasn’t another house for miles.
 The nearest town out here in rural Missouri was Julius and although John’s land fell within town limits, it was still several miles away.
 He wondered if this man perhaps needed help.
 There were occasional accidents along the state highway that ran near his property, mostly due to the multiple wineries that dotted the area.
 He started walking towards the silhouette.
 His feet left large holes in the snow behind him which began filling again with every step.
 John had gotten about halfway across the field, when his foot caught in a small depression in the earth hidden beneath the ever deepening snow, causing him to lose his balance and fall forward.
 It happened so fast that John didn’t even have time to catch himself, which was probably a blessing considering the ache in his hands.
 The ground was already covered with at least five inches of snow, which stopped his fall in any case and he didn’t think he’d hurt anything except for his pride.
 John stood up, brushing snow from his coat, but the embarrassed grin on his face turned to confusion when he saw that the stranger was gone.
 John called out, hearing his voice echo back to him slightly when it hit the tree line.
 He briskly strolled to where the stranger had been standing, this time wary of the rough ground in front of him.
 When he reached the spot, he squinted into the woods and shielded his eyes from the snow which caught in his eyelashes.
 There was nothing but trees, snow, and darkness.
 Something bothered him.
 There was an itch in the back of his mind.
 Something was wrong here, but he couldn’t quite put his finger on it.
 Just then, a large gust of wind hit him in the face, nearly knocking his wool hat off his head and burning his exposed cheeks.
 The snow was falling harder, almost blinding him.
 This was no time to go wandering in the woods for someone who apparently didn’t want help.
 He felt a little creeped out by the behavior of the stranger and decided that must be what was bothering him.
 It was time to call it a day.
 The tree wasn’t going anywhere.
 John needed to stock up on firewood, but he had enough to make it through the week.
 He made his way back to his truck and this time avoided falling.
 John reached the driver side door and got in.
 He started the engine, put it in gear and pulled away.
 John was just reaching the road that snaked through the woods when he slammed on his brakes.
 His truck slid for a foot on the snow, before coming to a complete stop.
 John sat there, staring at the path in front of him, replaying what had just happened in his head.
 Something hadn’t been right about where the stranger had been standing and as he replayed it, John realized what it was and his blood turned to ice in his veins.
 When he’d been scanning the trees for the stranger, he had seen something odd, or rather, he hadn’t seen something.
 There had been no footprints in the snow where the stranger had been standing.
 Then another thought jumped into his head and his heart started racing faster.
 He’d forgotten his axe.

 John put the truck in reverse and backed through the field, toward the fallen tree.
 Even in four-wheel drive, John had a hard time keeping the truck from sliding around.
 The sky had darkened even more when he reached the tree.
 John put the truck in park and jumped out, scanning the tree line as he made his way back to the dead tree.
 The snow was falling faster now, turning the world into a sheet of white.
 John searched around the fallen tree for several minutes before finding it.
 The axe was gone, but he found a small trail, already half-filled with snow, leading into the woods, as if someone had dragged the axe through the snow behind them.
 The missing axe wasn’t what frightened him though, nor was the fact that whoever had taken the axe, like the stranger, left no footprints in the snow.
-No, the most frightening thing of all was that the trail his axe had left in the snow looked as if it led straight in the direction of home.
+No, the most frightening thing of all was that the trail his axe had left in the snow.
+It could be leading anywhere in the world or nowhere at all, but to John it looked as if it led toward home.